Small businesses in North Carolina most often buy these types of insurance.

 This type of business liability insurance is important for all North Carolina businesses.
 A general liability policy covers common third-party risks and it's required by most commercial leases.

-Businesses in North Carolina that employ three or more people are required to carry workers’ comp insurance.
+Businesses in North Carolina that employ three or more people are required to carry workers’ comp.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in North Carolina.
 It covers injuries and property damage in an accident, along with vehicle theft and other types of damage.